RangerMauve/multi-hyperdrive/README.md

 Read the entries within a directory as an array of file/folder names.
 Entries from the directories of all drives will be combined together.
 Entries that got marked as deleted with tombstones will be excluded.
-You can pass `stats: true` to get a list of objects that look like `{stat, name}` to get the stats in addition to the name.
+You can pass `includeStats: true` to get a list of objects that look like `{stat, name}` to get the stats in addition to the name.

 ### multi.unlink (path, cb)